eserie/wax-ml/README.md

 This approach gives a lot of freedom in the type of ideas that can be implemented.

+For instance JAX has been used recently to accelerate by two order of magnitude fluid dynamics simulations (see [[6]](#references) ).

-In the current version of WAX-ML, we have implemented some of these ideas, ranging from exponential moving average to online learning and reinforcement learning architectures, and they are all exposed in our subpackage `wax.modules`.
+In the current version of WAX-ML, we have implemented various ideas, ranging from exponential moving average to online learning and reinforcement learning architectures, and they are all exposed in our sub-package `wax.modules`.

 # Contents
 * [🚀 Quickstart: Colab in the Cloud 🚀](#-quicksart-colab-in-the-cloud-)